x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/import-a-custom-dlp-policy-template-from-a-file-exchange-2013-help.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).

-## What do you want to do?

-### Use the EAC to import a custom DLP policy template from a file
+## Use the EAC to import a custom DLP policy template from a file

 Use the following procedure to import a custom DLP policy template from a file.
 In order to avoid confusion, supply a unique name for each part of your policy or rule when you have the option to provide your own name.